creativetimofficial/soft-ui-dashboard-laravel/README.md

 [<img src="https://s3.amazonaws.com/creativetim_bucket/products/602/original/soft-ui-dashboard-laravel.jpg" width="100%" />](https://soft-ui-dashboard-laravel.creative-tim.com/dashboard)

-## Free Frontend Web App for Laravel with Livewire & Alpine.js
+## Free Frontend Web App for Laravel
 What happens when you combine Soft UI, one of the hottest design trends right now, and Laravel?
 We've partnered with [UPDIVISION](https://updivision.com/) to create the ultimate design & development toolbox.

 Soft UI Dashboard Laravel comes with dozens of handcrafted UI elements tailored for Bootstrap 5 and an out of the box Laravel backend.